 Additionally, reaching out to someone outside of your close circle can offer non-biased support and an outsider’s perspective.
 Counsellors and therapists can help explore your emotions and thoughts regarding your loss.
 They can offer a space that is non-judgemental to explore the significance of your loss.
 Therapy can offer healing while also supporting you in adjusting your loss and develop techniques in how to face new obstacles.

 With any of the above things suggested; it’s important to acknowledge that this is difficult and on some days, it might be harder to engage than others.
 Giving yourself allowance and compassion for this is also important.
 Be patient and gentle towards yourself.
-You will probably be met with opinions of “This is what you should do” and “This will make you feel better”.
+You might be met with opinions of “This is what you should do” and “This will make you feel better”.
 Remember, there are no rules for grieving and it’s ok to grieve in a way that works for you.